inspector-apm/youtube-ai-agent/README.md

 Neuron is a fantastic PHP package that allows you to create full featured AI Agents in PHP in a few lines of code.
 It definitively fills the gap for AI Agents development between PHP and other ecosystems like Python or Javascript.

-It provides you a standard toolkit to implement AI driven applications drastically reducing vendor lock-in.
+It provides you with a standard toolkit to implement AI-driven applications drastically reducing vendor lock-in.
 You can switch between LLMs, vector stores, embedding providers, etc. with just a few lines of code without the need to refactor big portions of your application.